openedx/credentials/docs/credentials_api.rst

   parameter.
 * If you send a program-based user credential request, you can only provide the ``whitelist`` attribute.
+* When creating a user credential for a program, the API also checks to see if an updated email needs to be sent to a credit pathway.
+For more information, please consult the Credit Pathways doc.

 Update a Credential